-One phenomenon that has raised scientific psychology's interest in recent years is the observation that The effort moralization effect describes one process of moral judgement.
-It describes how people appear to use effort invested in given tasks as information on the morality of agents-summarized as effort moralization effect.
-While the The core idea likely follows of the moralization of effort is a heuristic the heuristic of higher effort resulting in higher performance.
-The focal interest in the effect concentrates on a special case of effort moralization: when effort makes no difference in the outcome.
+One phenomenon, that has raised scientific psychology's interest in recent years is the observation that people appear to use effort invested in given tasks, as information on the morality of agents, summarized as effort moralization effect.
+While the core idea likely follows the heuristic of higher effort resulting in higher performance, the focal interest in the effect concentrates on a special case of effort moralization: when effort makes no difference in the outcome.